rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 `;
 {{< /highlight >}}

-Then you can adjust the resolver in the *src/resolvers/message.js* file to deal with these two new arguments:
+Then you can adjust the resolver in the *src/resolvers/message.js* file to handle the new arguments:

 {{< highlight javascript "hl_lines=5 6 7 8 9 10 11 12 13" >}}
 ...